maticnetwork/matic-cli/README.md

     ```

 - `../../bin/express-cli.js --relay`

   - Relay transactions from testnet or mainnet to shadow node running in the devnet.

 - `../../bin/express-cli.js --fund-ganache-accounts`
-  - Transfer 10 eth to all the ganache accounts.
+  - Transfers 10 eth to all the ganache accounts.

 ## `Milestone tests`